The Evolution of Furniture Ecommerce – What's In Store for 2024?

 The observed disparity in the global home furnishing market can be attributed to three key factors that contribute to varying growth rates across countries:

-In the realm of e-retail economy, home furnishing holds a modest share of the market.
-In 2022, it accounted for only 17.1% of the e-retail industry.
-However, projections indicate a slight decrease in market share, with expectations that it will reach 15.7% by 2025.
+Home furnishing holds a modest share of the market, accounting for only 17.1% of the e-retail industry in 2022.
+Projections indicate a slight decrease in market share, with expectations that it will reach 15.7% by 2025.

 Despite a slight decline in percentage terms, there is an expected growth in absolute values in the online furnishing market.
 It is projected to reach $87 billion by 2025 in the US.
 This indicates that while the market share within the e-retail sector may not be substantial, the industry is experiencing positive growth.